tutulino/Megaminer/readme.md

 1. Edit CONFIG.TXT file before mining

-2. If you want to use suprnova or BlocksFactory must run any other pools batches to download software, is not necesary wait for mining test ending.
+2. Firt time, software will be donwloaded from miners github repositories.

 3. Exec start.bat for manual selection or edit AutoStartExample.bat for automatic boot without user prompt

-Default donation is 5 minutes each day, you can change it at config.txt.
+Default donation is 5 minutes each day on automatic pools, manual pools has no donation percent, you can change it at config.txt or donate manually ;-)

 ---- UPGRADE PROCEDURE ------------------------------------